 Skip to content

-Network Data Monitoring
+Network Data Detection

-A tool used to monitor network performance metrics within the workspace, allowing users to set threshold ranges and trigger alerts when metrics exceed these thresholds.
-Guance supports configuring alert rules for individual metrics and allows customization of alert severity levels.
+A tool used to monitor network performance Metrics within the workspace, allowing users to set threshold ranges and trigger alerts when Metrics exceed these thresholds.
+Guance supports configuring alert rules for individual Metrics and allows customization of alert severity levels.

 Use Cases